-You should not have a favorite weapon.
+You should not have a favourite weapon.
 To become over-familiar with one weapon is as much a fault as not knowing it sufficiently well.
-You should not copy others, but use weapons which you can handily properly.
-It is bad for commanders and troopers to have likes and dislikes.
+You should not copy others, but use weapons which you can handle properly.
+It is bad for commanders and troops to have likes and dislikes.
 These are things you must learn thoroughly.